willijeong1/willijeong1.github.io/_projects/2023-07-12-post-bibliography.md

 ---
 layout: page
-title: a post with bibliography
+title:
-date: 2023-07-12 09:56:00-0400
-description: an example of a blog post with bibliography
-tags: formatting bib
-categories: sample-posts
-giscus_comments: true
-related_posts: false
+description:
+img:
+importance:
+category:
-related_publications: true
+related_publications: false
 ---

 This post shows how to add bibliography to simple blog posts.
 We support every citation style that [jekyll-scholar](https://github.com/inukshuk/jekyll-scholar) does.
 That means simple citation like {% cite einstein1950meaning %}, multiple citations like {% cite einstein1950meaning einstein1905movement %}, long references like {% reference einstein1905movement %} or also quotes: